Senate confirms Mayorkas as Biden’s homeland security chief

 “My friends on the other side don’t have to agree with Mr. Mayorkas on the finer points of every policy, but surely we can all agree that he knows the department, he understands the threats to our nation’s security and has what it takes to lead DHS,” Senate Majority Leader Chuck Schumer said as he called for a vote to lift a Republican filibuster on the nomination.

-Even some Republican senators who had expressed reservations about the nomination conceded DHS needed a confirmed secretary with the nation facing so many challenges, including the aftermath of the Jan.
+Even some Republican senators who had expressed reservations about the nomination conceded that the DHS needed a confirmed secretary with the nation facing so many challenges, including the aftermath of the Jan.
 6 attack on the Capitol by Trump supporters seeking to overturn the election.

 “I drove through the National Guard again to get here this morning.
 We’ve got some real issues,” Republican Sen. Rob Portman of Ohio said as he voted to send the nomination from the committee to the full Senate for the vote.